ndmh99/reactjs-django-test-app/docs/CURRENT_ISSUES.md

 # Common Issues & Gotchas (React + Django + Cloud Deployment)

 This file lists current and frequently encountered issues with this project, especially when deploying to free cloud services like Render and Vercel.
+Use this as a reference when troubleshooting deployment or development problems.

+**Last Updated:** May 22, 2025

 ---